Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts: Methods

-\subsection{ALP-photon Coupling}
+\subsubsection{ALP-photon Coupling}

-ALPs can be described as a scalar field $a(x,t)$ with mass $m_a$, where $x$ is the spatial coordinates and $t$ is the time.
+ALPs can be described as a pseudo-scalar field $a(x,t)$ with mass $m_a$, where $x$ is the spatial coordinates and $t$ is the time.
 The ALP field can interact with the electromagnetic field, and its dynamics can be captured by the Lagrangian terms \cite{Wilczek1987}:

 where $F^{\mu \nu}$ denotes the electromagnetic field tensor, $\tilde{F}^{\mu \nu}=\frac{1}{2}\epsilon^{\mu \nu \lambda \sigma} F_{\lambda \sigma}$ is the dual of $F^{\mu \nu}$, and $g_{a\gamma}$ represents the ALP-photon coupling constant which characterizes the strength of interaction.
-This coupling leads to a modification in the dispersion relation:
+This coupling leads to a modification in the dispersion relation \cite{Ivanov2019}:

-where $n^{\mu}$ is null tangent vector of light, $k$ is the wave vector\footnote{The natural unit system $\hbar$=c=1.}, and the frequency $\omega_{\pm}$ corresponds to two circular polarization states.
+where $n^{\mu}$ is null tangent vector of light, $k$ is the wave vector, and the frequency $\omega_{\pm}$ corresponds to two circular polarization states.
+The natural unit system $\hbar$=c=1 is employed here.
 When two vertically polarized electromagnetic waves of these two states propagate, a phase shift occurs between them due to the disparity in their phase velocities.
 This phase shift leads to the rotation of the polarization plane, known as cosmic birefringence.
 Specifically, the frequency difference between the two polarization components is $\Delta \omega = \omega_{+}-\omega_{-}= g_{a \gamma} n^{\mu}\partial_{\mu}a$.
 If waves emitted from the source at position $x_1$ at time $t_1$ are received by an observer at position $x_2$ and time $t_2$, the ALP-induced PA shift is then expressed as

 where $C$ is the propagation path of waves.
+From Equation (\ref{eq:PA1}), it is evident that the PA shift $\phi$ is determined by the time-dependent axion field $a(x,t)$ at the initial and final positions, since it arises from the path integral of the axion field gradient ($\partial_{\mu}a$).
 The equation of motion for the ALP field is given by the Klein-Gordon equation.
-When we neglect the backaction term, the solution simplifies and exhibits as an oscillating form:
+When we neglect the friction term, the solution simplifies and exhibits an oscillating form: